EVORA-project/evora-ontology/models/docs/providedEntityType.md

 ## Comments

 * This property defines what the response is about, independent of its serialization.
-It should reference an ontology class such as EVORAO:Virus, EVORAO:Protein, etc
+Values should be ontology class IRIs (e.g. https://w3id.org/evorao/Virus)

 ## Identifier and Mapping Information